burgr033/alpha-nvim-bofh-excuse/README.md

 # alpha-nvim-bofh-excuse

-## synopsis:
+## synopsis

-fork of https://github.com/BlakeJC94/alpha-nvim-fortune. instead of inspirational quotes, these are just BOFH excuses.
+fork of https://github.com/BlakeJC94/alpha-nvim-fortune. instead of inspirational quotes, these are just BOFH excuses on the nvim alpha-dashboard (Only the `dashboard` theme is supported for now.)

-## credits:

-Only the `dashboard` theme is supported for now.
+### credits

 Many thanks to `@mhinz`, `@BlakeJC94`, the original authors.

 ## Quick start